EtherealEngine/etherealengine-docs/docs/manual/01_install/01_linux.md

 _eg: `https://localhost:3000/admin` when working in a local deployment._

 To give administration rights to a user:
-- Open any page in your Ethereal Engine deployment
+- Open any page in your iR Engine deployment
 - Open the user menu _(icon at the top-right of the screen)_
 - Click on `Show API key`
 - Copy that key to your clipboard _(note: there is an icon to the right of this box for this purpose)_